rdsubhas/es6-generators-visualized/README.md

         "line 1 ${variable_substitution}",
         "line 2 ${variable_substitution}",
-        /* array of lines with optional variables */
+        /* array of lines with optional variables */ ],
-      ]
+      "stars": [
+        1
+        /* array of line numbers which need to be starred */ ]
     },
     /* array of panes */